Testing and Diagnosis

 - Have tests that can figure out if people have IBD before they even show symptoms, so we can do preventive care

 Want to Learn more about Testing and Diagnotics for IBD?

-Check out our Gutsy Learning Series page to watch a video presentation on diagnostics and testing led by an expert gastroenterologist at our Guty Learning Series.
+Watch a video presentation on diagnostics and testing led by an expert gastroenterologist at our Gutsy Learning Series.

 Have you been recently DIAGNOSED with Crohn's or colitis?

 If you have been recently diagnosed with Crohn's or colitis, visit our Newly Diagnosed page for more information and resources.